kjellhar/pres/ntnu-24/md/02-hardware-hacking.md

 # Hardware hacking

 ---

-## Hardware hacking
-Any activity that manipulates electronic devices in unintended ways with the purpose of gaining access to data or changing its behaviour.
+>Any activity that manipulates electronic devices in unintended ways with the purpose of gaining access to data or changing its behaviour.

 ---
 ## Hardware hacking